 I have actually found people to be more appreciative if I’ve given them something for free.
 If they paid me for advice, then I have simply met their expectations by sharing my expertise, and people aren’t likely to gush over someone who simply “met their expectations.”
 Can you go “above and beyond” when a client is paying you?
 Of course, and you should.
 But the fact is, any assistance you give them when they aren’t paying is appreciated.
 In my experience, people I have talked to for free typically become my biggest champions, telling all their friends very nice things about me.
 And the vast majority of the time, they eventually either send me referrals or become clients themselves.
 You can’t buy that kind of marketing.

 What do you think?
 Agree?
 Disagree?
 Please come back tomorrow for two more reasons, and let me know if I forgot anything!
 Thanks for reading!

-Also, for more fantastic photography by Shawn P. Thomas, check out his Flickr page.
+Also, for more fantastic photography by Shawn P. Thomas, check out his website.